 The Ontario Student Record (OSR) is the official school record for a student registered in a school in Ontario.
 Every Ontario school keeps an OSR for each student enrolled at that school.
-The OSR contains achievement results, credits earned and diploma requirements completed, and other information important to the education of the student.
+The OSR contains achievement results, credits earned, diploma requirements completed, and other information important to the education of the student.
 These records are protected by the Education Act and Freedom of Information legislation in the Province of Ontario.
-If a student is enrolled in Virtual High School as well as another Ontario secondary school, the OSR is held by the school where the student is taking the most courses.
-VHS will not hold the OSR for students who have already graduated at another school.
-If the student is currently attending another school - public or private - and is simply taking a single course from the Virtual High School, then that student's OSR will reside at the school that the student is attending and taking the most courses.
-The Virtual High School establishes or obtains the student OSR only if the student becomes the sole responsibility of the Virtual High School.
+If a student is enrolled in Virtual High School as well as another Ontario secondary school, the OSR is held by the school where the student is attending full time (typically the school where the student is taking the most courses).
+Virtual High School will not hold the OSR for students who have already graduated at another school.
+If the student is currently attending another school - public or private - and is simply taking a single course with Virtual High School, then that student's OSR will reside at the school that the student is attending full time.
+Virtual High School establishes or obtains the student OSR only if the student becomes the sole responsibility of Virtual High School.

 - Form 1A

-- Provincial Report Card: VHS will file both the midterm and final report cards in the student's OSR or VHS will send these report cards to the student's school where this OSR is held
+- Report Cards: Virtual High School will file both the midterm and final report cards in the student's OSR or Virtual High School will send these report cards to the student's school where this OSR is held

 - Ontario School Transcript (OST)

-- Documentation Files for such things as IPRC, IEP, psychological assessments, Violent Incident Form, etc.
+- Documentation Files for such things as IEP, psychological assessments, Violent Incident Form, etc.

 - Prior Learning Assessment and Recognition (PLAR) Challenge for Credit: Cumulative Tracking Record

 - Annual Community Involvement Report